amrane99/CAI-Classification/README.md

 Use Anaconda to install everything:

 1. Create a Python3.8 environment as follows: `conda create -n <your_anaconda_env> python=3.8` and activate the environment.
-3. Install CUDA and PyTorch through conda with the command specified by https://pytorch.org/.
+2. Install CUDA and PyTorch through conda with the command specified by https://pytorch.org/.
 The command for Linux was at the time `conda install pytorch torchvision cudatoolkit=10.2 -c pytorch`.
-4. Navigate to the project root (where setup.py lives)
+3. Navigate to the project root (where setup.py lives)
-5. Execute `pip install -r requirements.txt` to install all required packages.
+4. Execute `pip install -r requirements.txt` to install all required packages.
-6. Set your paths in cai.paths.py.
+5. Set your paths in cai.paths.py.
-7. Execute `git update-index --assume-unchanged cai/paths.py` so that changes in the paths file are not tracked in the repository.
+6. Execute `git update-index --assume-unchanged cai/paths.py` so that changes in the paths file are not tracked in the repository.
-8. Execute `pytest` to test the correct installation.
-Note that one of the tests will test whether at least one GPU is present, if you do not want to test this, remove the test or ignore the result.
-The same goes for tests, testing the presence of datasets that should be downloaded in advance.

 When using pylint, torch and numpy warnings appear.
 To avoid the warning, include generated-members=numpy.*, torch.* in the .pylintrc file.